other pursuits

 The Chair Affair projects

-In 2007 and 2008 I've been involved with something rather different from the kind of work I've focused on elsewhere on this site.
-The Community Warehouse, a very righteous charity, undertook its first Chair Affair fundraiser in the spring of 2007.
+In 2007 and 2008 I got involved with something rather different from the kind of work I've focused on elsewhere on this site.
+The Community Warehouse, a great charity, undertook its first Chair Affair fundraiser in the spring of 2007.

 I teamed up with my friend Larry Shifrin to create a "chair", The Seat of Enlightenment, for the 2007 event, and it was a great experience.
-You can check out the event page for this chair, with images of our chair and links to the other pieces.
 The auction was held Thursday, April 26th, and of the fifty "chairs" auctioned, ours sold for the highest price by a margin of $1,000, going for $3,750.
 Larry and I are extremely pleased, amazed, and a little shocked, given the great range of intriguing and beautifully done pieces in the auction, some by well-established artists.
 We are so happy we've been able to provide this support for the Warehouse.

 description